ninzyyy/ninzyyy/README.md

 <h2 align="left"> 👋🏽 Hi, I'm Ninaad</h2>

-As an aspiring data scientist with a strong background in biochemistry 🔬, I aim to bridge the gap between data scientists and lab technicians in laboratory settings.
-By leveraging an expertise in both domains and fostering interdisciplinary collaboration, I strive to enhance the integration of data science techniques for research.
-Ultimately, my goal is to drive advancements in biotechnology and maximize the potential of data-driven discoveries.
+As an aspiring data scientist with a strong background in biochemistry 🔬, I aim to bridge the gap between data scientists 🧑🏻‍💻 and lab technicians 👨🏻‍🔬 in laboratory settings.
+By leveraging an expertise in both domains and fostering interdisciplinary collaboration, I strive to enhance the integration of data science techniques for research 🧫.
+Ultimately, my goal is to drive advancements in biotechnology and maximize the potential of data-driven discoveries 🚀.

 - 🌱 I’m currently learning **Andrew Ng's "Machine Learning Specialization" on Coursera**